Feng Shui Consultant in Barcelona, Spain. Feng Shui of Barcelona and Spain

 La Rambla

 Stroll through La Rambla to the Mercado de La Boqueria – Barcelona’s market, excellent for shopping for fresh food and eating as well.
 I would rank it one of the best markets in the world – 10/10.
 Markets are the heartbeats of any town or city and give us a measure of the vibe of the place.
-Valencia is famous for the largest market in Europe.
+Valencia is famous for being the largest market in Europe.

 La Sagrada Familia – modern spirituality